This example demonstrates how to use URL redirects to redirect all requests from port 80 (HTTP) to port 443 (HTTPS).

 safer and more secure.
 A website that uses HTTPS has

 of its URL instead of

-- (Prerequisite) You must have an external HTTPS load balancer (called here LB1) that is already serving HTTPS traffic on port 443, you must create a partial external HTTP load balancer (called here LB2) with the following setup:
+If you already have an external HTTPS load balancer (called here LB1) that is serving HTTPS traffic on port 443, you must create a partial external HTTP load balancer (called here LB2) with the following setup:

 - The same frontend IP address used by LB1